To screen for, diagnose, and monitor a range of medical conditions

 High total calcium (hypercalcemia)

-Two of the more common causes of hypercalcemia are:
+Two of the more common causes of high blood calcium are:

 - Hyperparathyroidism, an increase in parathyroid gland function: this condition is usually caused by a benign tumor of the parathyroid gland.
 This form of hypercalcemia is usually mild and can be present for many years before being noticed.